ollej/rusty-slider/README.md

 The `S` key saves the current slide as a PNG on disk.

+On supported platforms `C` copies the first codeblock to the clipboard.

 Use the key `Q` or `Escape` to exit the slideshow.

 Press `?` to show a help screen.